payalsin/iControlLX/Testing.md

 - The APIC configuration DOES NOT need to be present for the ansible playbooks below to work
 - The playbooks will NOT configure the APIC, only the BIG-IP

+Please go through the [Standalone Physical BIG-IP](#standalone-physical-big-ip) deployment model first since detailed explanation on how to run the playbooks and expected results are provided for this model.
+Rest of the deployment models will follow the same structure for execution with subtle difference which are mentioned furthur in each deployment model

 Topology
 ========